This post may contain Affiliate Links

 5. Use your appliances

 Make your kitchen work for you on Christmas day.
 If the hob is full use the microwave to reheat or cook vegetables.
 Use a slow cooker to keep things warm, braised red cabbage in particular works well.
 Or your slow cooker could be used to keep the gravy hot.
+You could also use a slow cooker with three different pots to keep the various bit warm – see this one on Amazon.

 If you have a house full, why not ask one of your guests to bring their slow cooker or microwave so you can use that too.